infinatious/microcloud-maintenance/README.md

 The scripts in this repository assume that:

-- the host has an available storage pool named `zpool`
+- the host has an available storage pool named `zpool` (can be changed in deploy-project.sh)
-- an uplink physical network named `UPLINK-NAT` already exists
+- an uplink physical network named `UPLINK-NAT` already exists (can be changed in deploy-project.sh)
 - the `default` project is available for image discovery

 ### 2. Create the network uplink